Umuzi-org/tech-department/content/projects/linux/_index.md

 1. Using nano text editor create a file named my_bio.txt
 2. Save the file and close the editor
-3. create a folder named my_files and move my_bio.txt within.
+3. Create a folder named my_files and move my_bio.txt within.

 ### Resources